Causality and the Modeling of the Measurement Process in Quantum Theory: Hylomorfism and the Final Cause: From Potentiality to Actuality

 \section{Hylomorfism and the Final Cause: From Potentiality to Actuality}

 The debate in Pre-Soctratic philosophy is traditionally understood as the contraposition of the Heraclitean and the Eleatic schools of thought.
-Heraclitus was considered as defending the theory of flux, a doctrine of permanent motion, change and unstability in the world.
-This doctrine precluded, as both Plato and Aristotle stressed repeatedly, the impossibility to develop certain knowledge about the world.
-In contraposition to the Heraclitean school we find Parmenides as the main character of the Eleatic school.
+Heraclitus was considered as defending a theory of flux, a doctrine of permanent motion, change and instability in the world.
+This doctrine precluded, as both Plato and Aristotle stressed repeatedly, the possibility to develop certain knowledge about the world.
+In contraposition to the Heraclitean school we find Parmenides as the founder of the Eleatic school.
 Parmenides, as interpreted also by Plato and Aristotle, taught the non-existence of motion and change in reality, reality being absolutely One, and being absolutely Being.
-In his famous poem Parmenides stated maybe the earliest intuitive exposition of the {\bf principle of non-contradiction}; i.e. that which {\it is} can only {\it be}, that which {\it is not, cannot be}.
-In order to dissolve the problem of movement, Aristotle developed a metaphysical scheme in which, through the notions of {\it actuality} and {\it potentiality}, he was able to articulate both the Heraclitean and the Eleatic schools.
-On the one hand, potentiality contained the undetermined, contradictory and non-individual realm of existence, on the other, the mode of being of actuality was determined through the logical {\bf principles of existence}, {\bf non-contradiction} and {\bf identity}, it was through these principles that the concept of entity was put forward.
-The notion of entity is capable of unifying, of totalizing in terms of a ``sameness'', creating certain stability for knowledge to be possible.
-This representation or transcendent description of the world is considered by many the origin of metaphysical thought.
-Actuality is then linked directly to metaphysical representation and understood as characterizing a mode of existence independent of observation.
-This is the way through which metaphysical thought was able to go beyond the {\it hic et nunc}, creating a world beyond the world, a world of concepts.
+In his famous poem Parmenides stated maybe the earliest intuitive exposition of the principle of non-contradiction; i.e. that which {\it is} can only {\it be}, that which {\it is not, cannot be}.
+The problem of movement as presented by both Plato and Aristotle confronted these two metaphysical schemes.